Post-traumatic stress disorder (PTSD) affects more than 8 million Americans.

 Feeling guilt, shame, or self-blame

-When you are first learning CR for PTSD,start with low-level, less traumatic situations.
+When you're first learning CR for PTSD, start with low-level, less traumatic situations.
+Then follow these 6 steps:

 Describe the situation.
-Be sure to keep to facts that you can observe with your five senses.
+Be sure to keep to facts that you can observe with your 5 senses.

 For example, "My friend ignored my texts all weekend."